-Shock Wave Lithotripsy (SWL) is the use of sound waves to break up the kidney stones.
-It is by far the least invasive surgical technique and can be the ideal approach, depending on stone size and location.
+Shock Wave Lithotripsy (SWL) is a treatment for kidney stones that uses sound waves to break stones into smaller pieces.
+It is by far the least invasive surgical approach and can be the ideal approach, depending on stone size and location.
 It has traditionally carried lower stone free rates for larger stone, though.
 The procedure is typically an outpatient one.

 The ideal SWL stone is less than 1.5 cm and located in either the kidney or upper ureter.
 The stone must be visible on a plain film xray (some stones can only be seen by CT imaging).